Patafunk

+Career

-Early Career (1997-2002):
+Early career (1997-2002)

 In 1997, Patafunk entered a recording studio for the first time, contributing to the Latin Ska song "No Es Mi Guerra" on the Venezuela Ska Vol. 1 compilation.

 He recorded additional tracks for compilations and performed as the opening act for prominent Latin American bands in Maracaibo City.

 In 2000, Patafunk began his DJ career as a guest selector for DJ Juan Badell, playing a diverse mix of Ska, Reggae, Swing, Lounge, Rock, and other genres.

 Inspired by House Music during a stay in San Francisco (2002), Patafunk transitioned into the genre and secured his first residency at Fuse in North Beach.

-Patafunk Events and Radio Shows (2003-2014):
+Patafunk events and radio shows (2003-2014)

 Upon returning to Venezuela (2003), Patafunk collaborated with other DJs and artists to create "Patafunk" events, combining House Music, art, and fashion.
 These events had a significant impact on Maracaibo's music and art scene.

 He launched his first radio show, "Patafunk Radio," followed by "El Disco Es Cultura" on La Mega de Maracaibo.

 In 2007, his nationally syndicated show "Patafunk Radio" began airing on La Mega Estacion, continuing until 2014.

-Musical Success and New York City (2008-2020):
+Musical success and New York City (2008-2020)

 Between 2008 and 2011, Patafunk released two critically acclaimed albums, "Dubdelic" and "Playa," featuring a blend of Latin, Pop, and Disco-Funk influences.
 His songs topped Venezuelan charts and received praise from Rolling Stone, Billboard Magazine, and MTV Latin America for their unique and pleasant sound.

 He became a household name in Venezuela, touring nationwide and hosting his radio show on contemporary music.

 In 2010, Patafunk relocated to New York City, further establishing himself as a prolific DJ and producer.
 He released original singles and remixes for artists like The Knocks, Goldroom, Phoenix, and others.

 As a DJ, Patafunk played regularly throughout NYC at renowned venues like Hotel Hugo, Ophelia, Buddakan, Le Bain, Soho House, Zuma and many more.
 His music also graced international festivals like SXSW, Tribeca Film Festival, CMJ, and Miami Art Basel.